 Definition of an 'Occurrence'

 “Occurrence” means an operational interruption, defect, fault or other irregular circumstance that has or may have influenced flight safety and that has not resulted in an accident or serious incident;

-The objective of both Mandatory and Voluntary Reporting is to contribute to the improvement of air safety by ensuring that relevant information on safety is reported, collected, stored, protected and disseminated.
+- to contribute to the improvement of air safety by ensuring that relevant information on safety is reported, collected, stored, protected and disseminated.

 For further details of Mandatory and Voluntary Reporting please see Registry Publication 5 - Occurrence, Serious Incident and Accident Reporting.

 Reporting of occurrences